Full API Integration

 The currency of the card depends on the selected `balanceId`.
 For example, if the card is linked to a EUR balance, the card currency will be EUR.
 If the card is linked to a PLN balance, the card currency will be PLN.

 The `budgetMinor` field is optional.
-If it is not provided, the user can spend up to the amount available on the corporation balance linked to the card.
-If `budgetMinor` is provided, the transaction will be approved only if both the available corporation balance and the card budget are higher than or equal to the transaction amount.
-The remaining card budget is returned as balanceMinor in the method `GET /secure/balances/`.
+If it is not provided, the user can spend up to the amount available on the linked balance.
+If `budgetMinor` is provided, it defines the spending limit assigned to the card.
+A transaction is approved only if both the linked balance and the card budget are sufficient.

 The `visualId` is provided by Sparados when a new card visual is created for the client.
 If it is not provided, the default card visual is used.
 Providing the correct visualId ensures that the card is displayed correctly in Apple Wallet and Google Wallet.